Gender-neutral title: Origins

 "Mx" was first used in print in 1977, and it is unknown whether there was spoken usage before that.
-There is some confusion surrounding when Mx became a common way for persons to prefer to be addressed, however, there have been numerous cases of Mx in print from 1977 up until the early 2000's, when usage became more popular.
-The Oxford and Merriam-Webster English Dictionaries added Mx in 2015 and 2016, respectively.
+There is some confusion surrounding when Mx became a common way for persons to prefer to be addressed; however, there have been numerous cases of Mx in print from 1977 up until the early 2000s, when usage became more popular.
+The Oxford and Merriam-Webster English dictionaries added Mx in 2015 and 2016, respectively.